dariusmp0/hello-world/README.md

 Hello friends,

 I  aspire to be a competent web developer and programmer.
-Having a long held interest in computers, computing and the internet, I am looking to develop the skills necessary to contribute to and be part of the ever growing digital universe.
+Having a long held interest in computers, computing and the internet, I am looking to develop the skills necessary to find employment, contribute to and be part of the ever growing digital universe.

 I am in the continuing process of learning the following technologies: